 Since the very beginning of their first launch, elliptical trainers have shaken the market thoroughly.
 These trainers are complete rockstars, whether about the ease of use or low joint impact workouts.
 But are elliptical trainers effective for people facing common issues or bad knees?
 Well, that’s a good question.
-Let’s find out,
+Let’s find out what is the best elliptical for bad knees,

 So, you must be thinking, what makes elliptical trainers so amazing regarding rehabilitation exercises?
 Well, let’s take a look at the structure of these trainers.
 We can easily conclude that the machine schematics of elliptical trainers offer the lowest joint impact factor we can get from a bike, treadmill, or any other trainer itself.
 Hence, making these trainers the best choice for people with bad knees.
 Let’s try to look at the bigger picture here so we can understand the issue better.